Updated August 2023

 How to watch the Perseid Meteors in Whistler

 Know the Peak.
-Meteors are generally best viewed after midnight but in 2017 the early August full moon is going to interfere with the shower a bit (it lights up the sky making some meteors harder to see) so it’s worth taking a look earlier in the evening as well.
-The peak this year is supposed to be on August 12, probably best in the predawn hours of August 12.
+Meteors are generally best viewed after midnight, and this year, the show is supposed to be especially spectacular as the moon will only be 10% illuminated.
+The peak this year should be on August 12, probably best in the predawn hours of August 13.
 Check out this guide to the Perseid meteor shower from Space.com for details.

 Know the Weather.
 If it’s cloudy, you’re not going to see much.

 Find the Darkness.
 Light Pollution can really defeat a meteor shower.
-This is why the backcountry is the ideal viewing area but in the valley try heading out to Rainbow Park or Lost Lake Park.
+This is why the backcountry is the ideal viewing area but in the valley try heading out to Lost Lake Park.
 Anywhere with no streetlights, cars, houses etc is where you want to be.

 Dress warm.
 You may be laying there a while.
 A reclining lawn chair won’t hurt either.